dreams-from-dust/Faulty-Calculator/README.md

 To see the project live, you can visit the GitHub Pages link for this repository once it's deployed.

 ### Getting Started

+Simply clone this repository to your local machine and open the `index.html` file in your web browser.